YawarHussain672/netflix-clone-html-css/README.md

-# netflix-clone-html-css
-A fully responsive Netflix homepage clone crafted using only HTML and CSS.
-This project replicates Netflix’s modern UI design and responsiveness across all devices.

 # 🎬 Netflix Clone (HTML & CSS)

 A fully responsive Netflix homepage clone created using **pure HTML and CSS**.
 This project is designed to closely mirror the official Netflix UI with an emphasis on clean design, responsive behavior, and mobile-first principles.